cataseven/Statistics-Graph-Chart-Card/README.md

     color: "#1D9E75"
 ```

-Use `show_values: false` on any threshold or band to hide the value label while keeping the line/band visible:
+Use `show_values: false` on any threshold or band to hide the value label while keeping the line/band visible.
+When enabled (default), the numeric value appears alongside the label — or by itself if no label is set:

 ```yaml
 annotations: